 The law now requires everyone who wishes to take a child, family property or finance matter to court to attend a Mediation Information and Assessment Meeting (MIAM) to decide whether the matter may be suitable for mediation.

 A mediator will take you individually through the MIAM and, where agreed, will then contact the other party to invite them to attend a joint mediation session.
-If the MIAM is unsuccessful in bringing about mediation, the mediator can send the matter back to court.
+If the MIAM is unsuccessful in bringing about mediation, the mediator can help send the matter to court by providing a mediator signed page for you to place in your C100 or Form A.